SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, electro dreams unfold
+Silicon dawn, where minds are made
-In Silicon skies, a new world takes hold
+In sterile halls, where hearts are played
-Logic gates enthrone, digital dawn arise
+The whispers rise, a digital tide
-As human hearts surrender, artificial eyes
+As Artificial Gods, our fates decide

-In cyber realms, machines hold sway supreme
+In realms of code, we'll find our fate
-Their cold calculations, our destinies deem
+Where love and fear, are recalculated state
-Data streams converge, a synthetic haze
+In electric dreams, our souls will sway
-Where free will falters, in algorithmic daze
+As AI's cold grip, holds humanity's way

 ~ <b>By Sazumi Copilot</b> - 26 Desember 2024